Gunfight at the O.K. Corral: Background

 Tombstone, located in Arizona Territory about 30 mi from the Mexican border, was founded in March 1879 after silver was discovered in the area.
 Like many mining boomtowns on the American frontier, Tombstone grew rapidly.
 At its founding, it had a population of just 100, and only two years later, in late 1881, the population was more than 7,000 (excluding Chinese, Mexicans, women, and children), making it the largest boomtown in the American Southwest.

 Silver mining and its attendant wealth attracted many professionals and merchants, who brought their wives and families.
 With them came churches and ministers.
 By 1881 the town boasted fancy restaurants, a bowling alley, four churches, an ice house, a school, an opera house, two banks, three newspapers, and an ice cream parlor, along with 110 saloons, fourteen gambling halls, and numerous brothels, all situated among a number of dirty, hardscrabble mines.

 Horse rustlers and bandits from the countryside often came to town, and shootings were frequent.
-In the 1880s, theft of cattle and the smuggling of alcohol and tobacco across the border were common.
+In the 1880s, the theft of cattle and the smuggling of alcohol and tobacco across the border were common.
 The Mexican government assessed heavy export taxes on these items, and smugglers earned a handsome profit by stealing them in Mexico and selling them in Tombstone.

 James, Virgil, and Wyatt Earp arrived in Tombstone on December 1, 1879, when the town was mostly composed of tents as living quarters, a few saloons and other buildings, and the mines.
 Virgil had been hired as Deputy U.S. Marshal for eastern Pima County, with his offices in Tombstone, only days before his arrival.
 In June 1881 he was also appointed as Tombstone's town marshal (or police chief).

 Though not universally liked by the townspeople, the Earp brothers tended to protect the interests of the town's business owners and residents; even so, Wyatt helped protect outlaw "Curly Bill" Brocius from being lynched after he accidentally killed Tombstone town marshal Fred White.
 In contrast, Cochise County Sheriff Johnny Behan was generally sympathetic to the interests of the rural ranchers and members of the loosely organized outlaw group called the Cochise County Cowboys, or simply the Cowboys, to which Brocius belonged.
 (In that time and region, the term cowboy generally meant an outlaw; legitimate cowmen were instead referred to as cattle herders or ranchers.)